Formative assessment study: how digital platforms improve learning

 The conclusion?
 Digital formative assessments helped educators and their students obtain a sense of accomplishment and strengthen their bond with each other.

-The results of Kappel’s strongly suggest that regular digital formative assessments have a significant positive impact on teachers and learners, two of John Hattie’s necessary parameters for learning progress.
+The results of Kappel’s paper strongly suggest that regular digital formative assessments have a significant positive impact on teachers and learners, two of John Hattie’s necessary parameters for learning progress.
 More specifically, teachers feel a great sense of accomplishment while their students are assured that they’re receiving relevant feedback.
 Together, teachers are able to feel good knowing that they are giving students the best responses possible, which in turn fortifies the learners’ connection with their educators.

 Now, it’s up to you to decide if incorporating education technology into your classroom is right for you.
 If you want to continue to learn how to utilize technological formative assessments with a research-backed platform, we’re here to help.